 Consider the space, or function of the space, that you require so that you obtain the best advice.
 Are you wanting a recreational room, studio, granny flat or a cabana beside the pool?

-Making an extension to your house may be the most cost-effective way to obtain the extra space you are seeking.
+Making an extension to your house or a first-floor addition may be a more effective way to obtain the extra space you are seeking.
+Most likely this will provide you with much higher quality of living.

 You will need an approval to convert your garage